scho20/rodent_respiration_analysis/README.md

 MATLAB 2018b <br/>
 '.abf' data files
 ### Acknowledgments
-The codes above were written based on previously developed ones of Dr. Eissa and Suresh and by consulting Prof. Tryba at the University of Chicago Department of Pediatrics.
+The codes above were written based on previously developed ones of Drs.
+Eissa and Suresh and by consulting Prof. Tryba at the University of Chicago Department of Pediatrics.